lramith/AssurityAssignment/README.md

 # Assurity Consulting API Assignment

-**Description**:  This code base was created to address the API assignment allocated by Assurity Consulting
+**Description**:  This code base is created to address the test case provided in the API assignment

 ### Technology stack
   - Java programing language